 Is your home ready for Winter?

-It’s crazy to think that we’re almost hitting winter 2018.
-Where has the year gone?
-If like us, the year has caught up on you, we want to make sure you’re prepared for the colder months ahead.
+With COVID-19 disrupting the last couple of months suddenly we're about to hit the 2020 Winter season.
+If like us, the year has caught up on you a bit, we want to make sure you’re prepared for the colder months ahead.

 Prepare the bedrooms